bujojo16/obfuskey/Documentation/obfuskey.md

 ```
     the word-gap is 0.

-With this obfuscation, we simply re-index every word of the seedphrase into the mnemonic without keeping its original form (non conservation of word-gaps) by using one or more - but preferably more - password(s).
+With this obfuscation, we simply re-index every word of the seedphrase into the mnemonic without keeping its original shape (non conservation of word-gaps) by using one or more - but preferably more - password(s).
 The output is a completely new seedphrase that has no other link to your original seedphrase than the passwords you have set and can only be retrieved by desobfuscating it using this same obfuscation algorithm in reverse.

 ## 3. Offsets calculation